Non-homestead property is nonexempt, and is all real property that is not the customer's homestead.

 Do not consider the equity value of property if the person:

-If the property remains unsold after 6 months, but continues to be listed for sale with a reputable local realtor, refer the case to the Program Management Section.
-The Section determines if an extension of the period to find a buyer is warranted.
-If the Program Management Section does not grant an extension, consider the equity value of the property as a nonexempt asset.
+If the property remains unsold after 6 months but continues to be listed for sale with a reputable local realtor and the FCRC believes an extension should be granted, refer cash cases to the Bureau of Program and Performance Management.
+The Bureau determines if an extension of the period to find a buyer is warranted.
+If the Bureau of Program and Performance Management does not grant an extension, consider the equity value of the property as a nonexempt resource.
+Refer medical cases to the Bureau of Medical Eligibility and Special Programs (BMESP; "HFS Policy") by completing and submitting a Request for Specific Case Guidance (IL 444-2150).